maozuxiao/my-website/docs/A8Pro_IPC_Setup.md

-## Set up the start screen
+## Set up the startup screen

+> If you want to customize the display of the startup screen on your control panel, please refer to the following steps

 ### Precondition

-Reboot the device to make the IPC settings as the default.
+Reboot the device to make sure the IPC settings default.

-### Navigate to Live View Setting
+### Navigate to Live View Settings

 WebUI PATH: Config>>Surveillance>>Live View
 Control Panel PATH: Setup>>Surveillance>>Live View